West Highland Line: Rail & Hike

 Meals

 Breakfast is included each morning while lunch and dinner are not included so you are free to choose from the available options.
-Your accommodation will be more than happy to provide a packed lunch on request and this can be booked on arrival, alternatively your guidebook also includes details of local shops and convenient lunch stops on the way.
-Dinner is available either at your accommodation or nearby pubs and restaurants and your info pack will of course have recommendations.
+Your accommodation may be able to provide a packed lunch on request and this can be booked and paid for on arrival.
+Alternatively, the Macs Adventure App will point out any recommended lunch spots along the way.
+Dinner is available either at your accommodation or at nearby pubs and restaurants.

 - 7 Nights in good quality guesthouses/small hotels